Sadská: Sights

-The landmark of the town is the Church of Saint Appolinaris on a hill above the town.
+The main landmark of the town is the Church of Saint Appolinaris, located on a hill above the town.
 It was rebuilt to its current form by Kilian Ignaz Dientzenhofer in 1737–1739, and modified in 1894–1895.

 The Chapel of Our Lady of Sorrows was built next to a spring of healing water in 1714–1721, and probably was also rebuilt by Dientzenhofer.

-The Baroque bell tower dates from 1691.
+The Baroque bell tower in Sadská dates from 1691.
 Originally it was a clock tower.